 A pay-in-advance customer-funded business was thus born.
 As soon as one batch of t-shirt designs was sold out, they would have collected enough advanced payments from customers who had ordered the next winning design to print another batch.

 Fast forward to 2002, there was enough business — 10,000 community members and $100,000 worth of T-shirts sold that year — that the duo moved the business out of Nickell’s Chicago apartment into a 900-square-foot office.
 Fast-forward to 2013, and Threadless was serving 2.5 million customers, and offering 10 new designs every Monday.

-If you can find a way to integrate a pay-in-advance model into your business, then you too can enjoy the benefits of positive cash-flow, rapid growth, and validation of your product or service.
+If you can find a way to integrate a pay-in-advance model into your mid-market business, then you too can enjoy the benefits of enhanced cash flow, more rapid growth, and up-front validation of your product or service.